denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 data are transmitted over vast distances, between content "owners" and its "users," who hold only a temporary right to peruse, limited in scope to specific timelines and geographies.
-An electronic book borrowed from the New York Public Library, for example, may be stored somewhere in New York, on library servers.
+An electronic book borrowed from the New York Public Library, for example, may be stored somewhere in the city, on library servers.
 It disappears from my devices when the terms of my book borrowing expire.

 In this way, the digital sign is continually stretched, elongated, and fractured across diverse material strata, subject to distinct local affordances.
 A simple act of erasure on screen, as when one backspaces over a word written in error, simulates a comparable action in print.
-However on disk, metaphoric "erasure" takes on a different connotation, entailing an entirely new set of operations, not congruent with the implied action on screen or in print.
-The incongruence is often benign, particularly when readers and writers are interested in handling surface representation, operating on the level of words and ideas.
-However, in certain contexts, our inability to perceive the mechanics of inscription at depth severely undermines critical acuity.
+On disk, metaphoric "erasure" assumes a different connotation, entailing an entirely new set of operations, not congruent with the implied action on screen or in print.
+The incongruence is often benign.
+Readers and writers are often interested in handling surface representation alone, dwelling on the level of words and ideas.
+In certain contexts however, our inability to perceive the mechanics of inscription at depth severely undermines critical acuity.
 To take a blunt example, imagine a scholar or a journalist who needs to redact unpublished materials in order to protect her sources.
 Surface erasure in this case is insufficient to guarantee true anonymity.
 Words erased on screen may persevere through deeper structures on disk and among remote servers, in a way susceptible to malicious breach or state-sponsored surveillance.
+Surface anonymity is sufficient at times, while other times require deep anonymity.

 The affordances of laminate text depend not only on the medium, but also on the contexts of its reception.
 The same "source text" may be transformed